-Q. Can I purchase individual stocks on Stash?
+Q. What am I investing in on Stash?

 Q. What Are Stash’s Trading Windows?

 Stash uses four trading windows because our platform is not intended to be used for day trading, but rather for long-term investing.
 By investing small amounts in a diversified portfolio over a long period of time, you can minimize your risk and save for your future.…

 Q. How do I change my risk level on Stash?

 Our risk assessment tool works to help you invest your money in a way that’s customized for your situation.
 Right now it’s not currently possible to override your risk level.
 What happens if my job or income changes?
 Things change.
 We get it.…

 Q. I’m losing money in one of my investments.
 Should I sell and invest in something else?

 At Stash, we believe in taking the long view on your investments.
 We know this can be a little nerve-wracking, but an investment that is up today could lose value tomorrow.
 This is all a part of learning to invest.
 Even if you’re seeing an investment go down in value,…